 ref #6581 add TaxonName.nomenclaturalSource_id and adapt constructor visibility for DescriptionElementSource

-#7 Updated by Andreas Müller over 1 year ago
+#7 Updated by Andreas Müller about 3 years ago

 AK: > Viel besser sollten wir das im ValidationFramework als Rule definieren.

 das Ticket https://dev.e-taxonomy.eu/redmine/issues/6581 freut mich wirklich sehr, denn die Nomenklatorischen Referenzen sind auch in Portal sehr lästig, da man mit citation und citationDetail immer noch einen extra Request an den Server schicken muss um den kompletten Citation String zu bekommen.